pandaisfast/msds682-fall2023-data-streaming/docs/assets/msds-airflow-demo1/readme.md

     --email wgu9@usfca.edu
 ```

 Replace the email and username with appropriate values.
 This command creates a new admin user for Airflow.

+There will be a prompt to create a password.